 So you can’t get health insurance in Ohio?
 And you have been denied by three companies.
 Well…you do have some options.
-And I am not referring to limited benefit or discount plans that are very vague in what benefits they provide and which carrier you are dealing with.
+And we are not referring to limited benefit or discount plans that are very vague in what benefits they provide and which carrier you are dealing with.
 You actually can purchase quality coverage from a reputable insurer, through HIPAA, Open Enrollment or an underwritten policy.
+Comprehensive benefits from reputable carriers are available.

 As a result of HIPAA (The Health Insurance Portability & Accountability Act), four Ohio health insurance policies are available through Anthem.
 Contracts range from basic catastrophic to comprehensive major medical coverage.
 The basic “CMM” plans will often offer lower premiums, but feature lower benefits.
 The “HIC” options are generally more expensive and include additional coverages such as prescription copays and unlimited lifetime benefits.

 Pre-existing conditions are generally included and the policy can be treated as short-term or long-term coverage.
 Each policy is issued by Anthem Blue Cross and uses the the large Anthem network for doctors and hospitals.
 You also may view a brochure that explains the specific details.
-And we’ll provide the simple application so you can apply for a policy.
+And we provide the simple application so you can enroll for coverage.
+The process only takes about 20-30 minutes.

-In 2014, a State Exchange will be set up (although we believe it may be delayed) when it becomes the law that you must buy medical coverage on yourself and family members.
+In 2014, a State Exchange will be created when it becomes the law that you must buy medical coverage on yourself and family members.
 Since all plans at that time will not be underwritten, almost every applicant should be able to qualify for one of the policies being offered.
 There will be four tiers of benefits (Platinum, Gold, Silver and Bronze).
 Naturally, the higher tiers will be the most expensive since they have lower potential out of pocket costs.
+A special catastrophic tier will also be created for applicants under age 30.

 We’ll help you decide which option will be best for your unique situation.
 By taking into consideration any medications or other conditions you have, we can customize coverage from the options you are offered, so that you pay the lowest possible premium.